matei53/University-Grade-Calculator/README.md

 * ⚙️ **Set Progression Requirements:** Open the **Progression** settings screen to customize your advancement rules.
 Here, you can change the minimum credit percentage required to pass each year and toggle between single-year metrics or cumulative (rolling multi-year) calculations.

 ### 📊 Analytics & Community Standings
-* 📊 **Leaderboard Tab:** Open the leaderboard to view class standings and see how your academic average stacks up against your peers.
+* 📊 **Leaderboard Tab:** Open the **Leaderboard** to view class standings and see how your academic average stacks up against your peers.
 You can use the search bar to find friends, filter standings by university year, or toggle your own profile visibility on or off.

 ### ⚙️ Smart AI Assistants
 * ⚙️ **Grade Simulator Tab:** Run predictive "what-if" scenarios.
 Simply type in your target GPA, select which upcoming or retakeable assignments you want to calculate, and the AI agent will tell you the exact scores you need to hit your goal.
-* ⚙️ **Career Advisor Tab:** Head to your profile and click **Generate Career Guidance**.
+* ⚙️ **Career Advisor Tab:** Head to your **Profile** and click **Generate Career Guidance**.
 The built-in AI counselor will analyze your passed courses, strengths, and grades to build a personalized roadmap for your future internships and career choices.

 ---
 ## 🤖 AI Usage Report